zeroblu3/2009Scape/README.md

 <details>
 <summary> </summary>

-1. Install <a href="https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot">OpenJDK version 1.8</a>
+1. Install <a href="https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html">JDK version 1.8</a>
-    * Choose latest release
+    * Scroll down until you see Windows x86 and Windows x64
+    * If you are running a 64bit verison of Windows (standard), select Windows x64
+    * Accept the terms and conditions, after reading them of course, and login to oracle
-    * Download and install like anything else
+    * Download and install like any normal application

 2. Install <a href="https://www.jetbrains.com/idea/">Intellij IDEA</a>
     * Click "Download" on the main page